Mesh Wallet

 Get Change Address

-Returns an address owned by the wallet that should be used as a change address to return leftover assets during transaction creation back to the connected wallet.
+This API returns an address owned by the wallet that should be used as a change address.
+A change address is essential during transaction creation to ensure leftover assets are securely returned to the connected wallet.

 Get Change Address